bighitbiker3/iHateAds/README.md

 # Meshr
 This project was built during Fullstack's Stackathon - a 3 day hackathon.
-It's a demonstration is how music streaming services such as Spotify or Soundcloud could differentiate how they serve ads.
+It's a demonstration in how music streaming services such as Spotify or Soundcloud could differentiate how they serve ads.

 Check out the deployed project demonstration at (https://meshr.herokuapp.com).
 Login as `bladee@gmail.com` password `testing123` to see a song that has been meshed with a Coca Cola Ad.